 She gave them some broth without any bread;

-Not sure why it’s the kids’ fault that she had so many kids…but evidently they drove her so batty she starved and beat them. *Way to start off with a downer, Heather…* ACTUALLY, I think that little nursery rhyme should encourage you.
+Not sure why it’s the kids’ fault that she had so many kids…but evidently they drove her so batty she starved and beat them.
+(Why in the world is this a nursery rhyme??)

-So life could be worse.
-That said, as a social worker, I feel it’s my job to help you stay away from the “Starve my Kids” example of Grandma Boot.
+As a social worker, I feel like it’s my job to help you stay away from the abusive tendencies of Grandma Boot.

 Today I’m going to share the secrets to getting your twin babies to sleep through the night as early as possible.
-This very likely could have saved her poor sanity (and prevented her children from shipping her to the nursing home and turning the shoe into a really bad planter).
+This very likely could have saved her poor sanity (and a CPS call).